MarcusBinder/Thesis/Obsidian notes/Text snippets.md

 ### Problems in wind farms
-Wakes are a problem...
-Can be fixed with axial induction or yaw control (or tilt).
-A lot of parameters so hard to model.

-Turbines down for maintenance.
+Short introduction about potential problems with wakes in wind farms.

 ## Theory behind wind/wake calculations
-A chapter dedicated to the maths behind wind/wake calculations.
+A chapter dedicated to the math behind wind/wake calculations.

 - Short introduction about power production of a turbine.
 	- Cp, Ct and yaw angles